 Note:

 When environmental temperatures fall below -60C, the NOAA aspirated humidity sensor hits its measurement limit and will often record -59.9 or -60 for dewpoint temperature value for as long as these temperature conditions persist.
-Notify PI when this occurs and instead of using this incorrect dewpoint value, use the RH value from the equilibrated sonde itself for your surface observations.
+Notify PI when this occurs, note in the comments section of the log, and instead of using this incorrect dewpoint value, use the RH value from the equilibrated sonde itself for your surface observations.

 When there is thick FZFG at the surface, rime might start to form on the sensor and result in high RH readings (> 100%) that may not agree with Met tower instruments.
 In this case, make a note in the log and continue with the launch.
 The RH should return to expected values soon after launch when the sonde leaves the surface fog layer.